-Communication and Transparency Ongoing Improvement in Communication and Transparency in County Policy Setting Increasing the Amount and Types of Housing Options This includes a variety of housing options for all segments of the community, from affordable, entry level, and live-work housing to new options for those interested in downsizing or moving closer to central areas of the community.
-Enhancing Support and Opportunities for the Local Business Environment This includes appropriate support for existing businesses, growing new businesses, and supporting technology start-ups and spin-offs. Х Addressing Long-Term Building Vacancies in Key Areas of Our Community Land availability in Los Alamos County, and in particular the downtown areas, is limited and there is a desire to work towards better utilization, opportunities for new businesses, and improved aesthetics.
-Protecting and Maintaining Our Open Spaces, Recreational, and Cultural Amenities Los Alamos County open spaces and cultural attractions are greatly valued by the community provide opportunities for recreational and economic growth; appropriately allocating resources to ensure their health and sustainability is important to our citizens. Х Supporting Social Services Improvement Behavioral, mental and physical health and social services are important quality of life components; there are key areas where appropriate types and levels of county support could help address current needs.
-Investing in Infrastructure Appropriately balancing maintenance of existing infrastructure with new investment in county utilities, roads, facilities and amenities will help improve environmental stewardship, sustainability, and quality of life. Х Planning for Appropriate Levels of County Services Making sure we understand the level of services our citizens want will allow us to make appropriate investments in processes and staff to achieve them.
+Enhancing quality of life, economic vitality, environmental sustainability, and racial equity and inclusivity are overarching goals that will be components of all our efforts as we coordinate with Los Alamos National Laboratory and regional partners and plan for appropriate levels of County services.
+Enhancing Communication Enhancing communication with the public to promote transparency and strengthen trust in County government. Х Increasing the Amount and Types of Housing Options This includes increasing the variety of housing options for all segments of the community, from affordable to new options for those interested in downsizing or moving closer to central areas of the community, and pursuing opportunities for utilization of vacant spaces to address these needs.
+Protecting, Maintaining, and Improving Our Open Spaces, Recreational, and Cultural Amenities Los Alamos County open spaces and cultural attractions are greatly valued by the community and provide opportunities for recreational and economic growth; appropriately allocating resources to ensure their health and sustainability is important to our citizens.
+Enhancing Support and Opportunities for the Local Business Environment This includes appropriately supporting existing businesses, growing new businesses, supporting technology start-ups and spin-offs, and identifying opportunities for utilizing vacant space as a part of these efforts.
+Supporting Social Services Improvement Behavioral, mental, and physical health and social services are important quality of life components; there are key areas where appropriate types and levels of County support could help address current needs Improving Access to High Quality Broadband Enabling reliable high-speed broadband service throughout the county by determining appropriate investments (e.g., conduct a community needs analysis, evaluate technical options).
+Investing in Infrastructure Appropriately balancing maintenance of existing infrastructure with new investments in county utilities, roads, trails, expanded transit options, facilities and amenities, which will help improve environmental stewardship, sustainability, and quality of life, while allowing for sustainable growth.